 Request a pro bono student volunteer here in Charlottesville or in another location by completing and submitting a project request (Pro Bono Project Request Form).
-Student applications, including a resume and a brief statement of interest, will be sent to you as they are received for screening and volunteer selection.
-Pro bono projects posted on GoodWorks will be advertised to students through an email alert sent on a weekly basis, during the academic year.
+Student applications, including a resume and a brief statement of interest, will be sent to you for screening and volunteer selection.
+Pro bono projects posted on GoodWorks will be advertised to students through a weekly email alert.

 Checklist for Effective Attorney Supervisors